focalcrest/MIXTILE_Addons/mixtile_region/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

+**NOTE:** Make sure no other add-on or integration is using the radio.
+In particular disable the Z-Wave JS add-on and the Z-Wave service.

 ## About
+1.Stop Z-Wave Addons and Z-Wave service.
-1.Select the physical serial port address of your gateway 2.Select the area you need to use
+1.Select the physical serial port address of your gateway.
+2.Select the area you need to use.
-3.Save the Configuration and Start
+3.Save the Configuration and Start.
-4.The log displays whether the Settings are successful
+4.The log displays whether the Settings are successful.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg